12 Things to Consider Before Purchasing Gemstone Jewelry

 3. Is It Natural, Lab-Grown, or Simulated?

 Natural gemstones, lab-grown gemstones, and simulated stones are different.
 None are automatically “better” for every buyer, but it is important to understand what you are purchasing.
+Natural gemstones are formed by nature and may be valued for their rarity, unique characteristics, and origin.
+Lab-grown gemstones are created in controlled environments and often provide similar visual beauty at a lower cost.
+Simulated stones are designed to resemble a gemstone but have different physical and chemical properties.

 Natural vs Lab-Grown Gemstones